SiddharthCA96/FLIXGPT/README.md

 - Unsubscribe from onAuthStateChanged callback
 - Get the api from tmdb
 - Make an api call from browse to tmdp
+- Put the movies data to redux store (create a movi sice for this)

 # Features